Guidelines: How to Prepare a Research Handbook Proposal

 Typically proposed volumes for the handbook series will be in the early development stages.
 If the proposal is for a research handbook that is already in preparation, please continue to submit a prospectus addressed to issues 1(a)-(j), a complete table of contents, and vitae on all authors.
 Also, please submit sample chapters and indicate for the volume: What portion of the material is now complete, your timetable to have the manuscript completed, and how long a book you plan (in double-spaced typed pages)?

 With all of the above material in hand, The AERA Book Editorial Board will review your proposal.
 The Board anticipates reviewing proposals early in the quarter after submission so that a decision can be reached and any commitments made by the end of the quarter after submission of a proposal.
-Please feel free to contact Lesley Bartlett, Chair of the Books Editorial Board, or Felice J. Levine, Executive Director, at books@aera.net if you have questions or want to talk directly.
+Please feel free to contact Vichet Chhuon, Chair of the Books Editorial Board, or Felice J. Levine, Executive Director, at books@aera.net if you have questions or want to talk directly.
 Good luck.
 The Books Editorial Board looks forward to receiving your material.